okwaroissa/studio-week1/README.md

 - your 311 incidents feature layer (lab5);
 - along with two new items that you will need to create, then embed, in your web page: a basic dataset in GeoJSON and a Google map.

-**At the end of the week you will submit a link to your map via Moodle.** See tutorials / instructions below and happy coding!
+**At the end of the week you will submit a link to your web site via Moodle.** See tutorials / instructions below and happy coding!

 ## Tutorials / Instructions